 Simple English definitions for legal terms

-Read a random definition: prevail
+Read a random definition: stranger in blood

 International legislation refers to the process of creating laws that apply to multiple countries or intergovernmental organizations.
 It is similar to how laws are made within a single country.
 This can involve changing existing international laws or creating new ones.
 Sometimes, international bodies make decisions that are binding on specific situations or disputes.